Shade (character): Starman (vol. 2)

 Over the years the Ludlow attacks have dwindled.
 This lasts until the wife of the last Ludlow calls him to talk her husband out of attempting an attack that would certainly cost him his life.
 Shade talks Ludlow out of pursuing his family's vendetta, burying a legacy of hate that has lasted more than 150 years.

 Another notable point during the series' run came when the Godwave struck the DC universe, depowering almost all superheroes.
 In a confrontation between Starman, Matt O'Dare, Green Lantern, and the Infernal Doctor Pip, Pip almost blows up a large section of an Opal skyscraper, but Shade appears at the last minute and draws Pip into the Darklands, which serve as his power source, before the bomb can explode.

 At various times, Culp is able to take control over or subtly influence Shade.
-At one point, Culp takes full control to talk to Jack, in the process making a mistake about the name of a Wilde story.
+At one point, Culp takes full control to talk to Jack, in the process making a mistake about the name of a Oscar Wilde story.
 Around the time Jack returns from space in the "Stars, My Destination" story arc, Culp is able to assume full control over Shade's body for an extended period of time and imprison or neutralize most of Opal City's heroes in a bid to loot and destroy Opal - with seemingly no motive other than to destroy what Shade loves most.
 Gathering an army of villains whom Jack has battled over the course of the series, Culp absorbs Shade's powers, in addition to the shadow force Shade and Dr. Fate had exiled decades before, to cast a spell allowing him to trap Opal City in an impenetrable bubble of shadow and force a confrontation with the city's heroes.
-Many of the supervillains helping Culp have been gathered by either Neron, the still-vengeful daughter of the Mist, or one of the last Ludlows in existence: the son of the false hero the Spider.
+Many of the supervillains helping Culp have been gathered by either Neron, the still-vengeful daughter of Mist, or one of the last Ludlows in existence: the son of the false hero the Spider.
 This story is the climax of the series, told in the "Grand Guignol" story arc.

 Shade eventually is able to cast out Culp, while losing his shadow powers in the process.
 However, Culp underestimates the Shade, and is tricked into allowing a small shadow imp loyal to Shade to be absorbed into his own shadow, leading to a battle of wills in which Shade draws all the darkness into himself, leaving Culp powerless.
 Culp attempts to buy his freedom by threatening the younger Mist, but is killed by the elder Mist.
 This is a turning point for Shade, as he now has freedom of choice, and is able to decide whether he wishes to remain a villain or become a true hero.
-He is present at the final showdown with the Mist and leaves the building with Ralph Dibny, Jack and Theo Kyle Knight.
+He is present at the final showdown with Mist and leaves the building with Ralph Dibny, Jack and Theo Kyle Knight.